 Since our ‘rules of politeness for cell phones’ is still evolving, corporate organizations have to pay much attention to the way their staff represents them on the phone.
 Do not commit the fatal mistake of exposing your valuable prospects to a staff that is untrained on phone etiquette.

 Phone etiquette involves complete dignity and humility right from saying the first hello to finally hanging up.
-During this process a prospect can be converted into a client and a client can be converted to a loyalist.
+During this process, a prospect can be converted into a client and a client can be converted into a loyalist.

-Calling & answering of phone calls during office hours should be handled tactically and professionally.
+Calling & answering phone calls during office hours should be handled tactically and professionally.